tomhosker/chancery_b/README.md

 1. Find the ordinal of the warrant you wish to extract.
 1. To extract, say, the warrant whose ordinal is 1, run `sh extract_ordinance 1`.

-The extract can then be found extracts/ in the subdirectory named for the ordinal of the warrant in question.
+The extract can then be found in extracts/ in the subdirectory named for the ordinal of the warrant in question.